Minnesota Wildflowers

 Detailed Information

-[photo of male flower] Hemp has both male and female flowers, usually on separate plants but both may be on the same plant.
-The male flowers are greenish and become cream or pale yellow with maturity.
-Individual flowers are ¼-inch across closed and ½-inch when opened, loosely clustered on branching stems up to 12 inches long.
-The branches may be reddish green.
+[photo of male flowers] Hemp has both male and female flowers, usually on separate plants but both may be on the same plant.
+The male flowers are greenish and become cream or pale yellow with maturity, are ½-inch across when fully opened, hanging down with 5 widely spreading narrow petals and 5 creamy-tipped stamens, and loosely clustered on branching stems up to 12 inches long.

-[photo of female flower] The female flowers are green, in dense clusters along the stem and at the top of the plant.
+[photo of female flowers] The female flowers are green, stalkless, enclosed in gland-dotted bracts, and densely clustered along the stem and at the top of the plant, the pale style mostly erect.

-[photo of leaves] Hemp leaves may be the most recognizable on the planet, since it is the symbol for marijuana.
-A fan of 3 to 9 narrow leaves are alternately attached at the stem, though they may be oppositely attached near the base of the plant.
-Each leaf is coarsely serrated; the leaves in the middle of the fan are longer than those on the end.
-On a large male plant the middle leaves may be up to 12 inches long.
-A female plant has smaller leaves, more tightly clustered at the main stem.
+[photo of leaves] Leaves are in a fan-shaped array, palmately compound in groups of 3 to 9, alternately attached at the stem, though they may be oppositely attached near the base of the plant.
+Leaflets are linear to narrowly elliptic, tapering to a point at each end, coarsely serrated, with short stiff hairs on the surface.
+Leaflets in the middle of the fan are longer than those on the end.
+On a large male plant the middle leaflets may be up to 12 inches long and 1 inch wide.
+A female plant has smaller leaves, more tightly clustered at the stem but is generally more robust than male plants.
+Stems are smooth and green, sometimes tinged red.

 Notes: